fiskaly/fiskaly-kassensichv-client-java/readme.md

 # THIS REPOSITORY IS DEPRECATED

-The successor if this project can be found at https://github.com/fiskaly/fiskaly-sdk-java
+The successor of this project can be found at https://github.com/fiskaly/fiskaly-sdk-java